KittyGiraudel/sass-guidelines/index.md

 ## Ruby Sass or LibSass

-[Sass' first commit](https://github.com/hcatlin/sass/commit/fa5048ba405619273e474a50400c7243fbff54fe) goes back as far as late 2006, over 8 years ago.
+[Sass's first commit](https://github.com/hcatlin/sass/commit/fa5048ba405619273e474a50400c7243fbff54fe) goes back as far as late 2006, over 8 years ago.
 Needless to say it has come a long way since then.
 Initially developed in Ruby, varied ports popped up here and there.
 The most successful one, [LibSass](https://github.com/sass/libsass) (written in C) is now close to being fully compatible with the original Ruby version.

 In 2014, [Ruby Sass and LibSass teams decided to wait for both versions to sync up before moving forward](https://github.com/sass/libsass/wiki/The-LibSass-Compatibility-Plan).
 Since then, LibSass has been actively releasing versions to have feature-parity with its older brother.
 The last remaining inconsistencies are gathered and listed by myself under the [Sass-Compatibility](http://sass-compatibility.github.io) project.
 If you are aware of an incompatibility between the two versions that is not listed, please be kind enough to open an issue.